 Let go of thinking that what you do or don’t do doesn’t matter.
 Everything action makes a difference.

-Let go of thinking that your life is over or that a cure being found is the only thing that will improve it.
+To move forward you must let go of thinking that your life is over or that a cure being found is the only thing that will improve it.

-Let go of behaviors or actions that increase your pain.
+It won’t cure you, but you will experience less pain when you learn to let go of behaviors or actions that increase your pain.

 Letting go of unrealistic expectations will set you up for success.